Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.01 - Introduction to Postgres/README.md

 This app logic communicates with the database, which stores persistent data such as user details, emails, passwords, blog posts, to-do list items, social network likes, and more.
 Essentially, any data that needs to be stored permanently and retrieved based on certain conditions is managed here.

 For example, if a user wants to retrieve a blog post from November 2021, the app queries the database to fetch that data, then formats and sends it back to the client with the appropriate response codes.

+## Using Postgres with Node.js

+The code required to use Postgres is simple because special packages exist to integrate Postgres with Node.js.
+We use the `pg` npm package to set up and interact with Postgres in our Node backend easily.

+Let's review an example of how to interact with Postgres from a Node backend.
+First, we create a constant called `db` that contains all the details needed to connect to our Postgres database.

+You can think of the Postgres database as its own server.
+Previously, we had separate servers for the API backend and the website frontend running on different localhost ports.
+Similarly, the database runs on its own server, which can be local or hosted remotely in the cloud.

+To connect to the database, we need authentication details such as username, host, database name, password, and the port where the database server is running.
+These credentials allow us to authenticate and connect to the correct database to store our data.

+After setting these details in our constant, we use the `connect()` method from the Postgres package to establish a connection.
+Then, we use `db.query` extensively to execute SQL commands.

+Inside `db.query`, we write SQL code as a string.
+For example, the command `SELECT * FROM users` retrieves all records from the users table.
+If there are errors, we handle them; otherwise, we log all the rows returned.

+Finally, we close the connection with `db.end()`.
+This simple process allows us to start using Postgres with our Node backend.

+We will explore these steps in detail and perform many such operations.
+This introduction gives you a taste of how to use Postgres with Node and Express backends, emphasizing its common usage and helpful methods that simplify working with this powerful database.

+The npm package we use is called `node-postgres`, known as `pg` on npm.
+We will install it to simplify all operations with our Postgres database.
+Its high number of weekly downloads shows it is heavily relied upon by developers, confirming that we are following professional practices.